larromba/Data-Privacy/README.md

 Self-hosting [Bitwarden](https://bitwarden.com/) is probably the best option, as even though Bitwarden is a US company, its software is open-source.
 However, self-hosting is time-consuming to maintain, and can be configured insecurely.
 If you don’t want to self-host, Bitwarden is still better than [LastPass](https://www.lastpass.com/), as LastPass uses proprietary software, and its parent company [LogMeIn](https://www.logmein.com) was [acquired by private US equity firms](https://restoreprivacy.com/password-manager/reviews/lastpass/).

-If you have a bit of technical knowledge, [Pass](https://www.passwordstore.org/) is the simplest (and most elegant) solution using [GPG](https://rtcamp.com/tutorials/linux/gpg-keys/).
+If you have a bit of technical knowledge, [Pass](https://www.passwordstore.org/) (tutorial [here](https://gist.github.com/flbuddymooreiv/a4f24da7e0c3552942ff)) is the simplest (and most elegant) solution using [GPG](https://rtcamp.com/tutorials/linux/gpg-keys/).
 Whilst Pass is programmed in bash, it’s [open-source](https://git.zx2c4.com/password-store/), well [unit-tested](https://git.zx2c4.com/password-store/tree/tests) and seems to have a nice community.

 However, storing encrypted passwords locally is a target for malware, especially as your GPG-key’s passphrase could be caught by key-loggers.
 Keylogging concerns any service, but services like Bitwarden mitigate it with additional measures, such as preventing log-ins from different IP addresses, and two-step authentication.
 Two-step authentication seems possible with Pass using a [YubiKey](https://www.yubico.com/products/yubikey-hardware/yubikey-neo/), but the setup looks complex (see [here](https://karlgrz.com/2fa-gpg-ssh-keys-with-pass-and-yubikey-neo/), [here](https://ocramius.github.io/blog/yubikey-for-ssh-gpg-git-and-local-login/) and [here](https://captnemo.in/blog/2020/01/04/security-setup/)).
 The GPG key could be kept on a remote server and temporarily downloaded via [SSH using two-step authentication](https://www.techrepublic.com/article/how-to-set-up-2-step-authentication-for-ssh-on-your-linux-servers/), but Pass might need to be modified.

-If you use Pass, it would be wise to backup your GPG key, as if it’s lost, your passwords are toast.
+If you use Pass, it would be wise to [backup your GPG key](https://risanb.com/code/backup-restore-gpg-key/), as if it’s lost, your passwords are toast.
 Using a [faux password](https://www.digitalneanderthal.com/post/gpg/) on the local key would keep any backups safe, as a compromised faux password won't affect the backup.

 Hosting encrypted passwords on a private GitHub repo is _probably_ ok, but GitHub is a US company.
 Hosting your own private GitHub repo might be more secure, but it comes with the same maintainability / configuration issues as explained above.